Electromagnetic propulsion: Spacecraft

 There are multiple applications for EMP technologies in the field of aerospace.
 Many of these applications are conceptual as of now, however, there are also several applications that range from near term to next century.
 One of such applications is the use of EMP to control fine adjustments of orbiting satellites.
 One of these particular systems is based on the direct interactions of the vehicle's own electromagnetic field and the magnetic field of the Earth.
 The thrust force may be thought of as an electrodynamic force of interaction of the electric current inside its conductors with the applied natural field of the Earth.
 To attain a greater force of interaction, the magnetic field must be propagated further from the flight craft.
 The advantages of such systems is the very precise and instantaneous control over the thrust force.
 In addition, the expected electrical efficiencies are far greater than those of current chemical rockets that attain propulsion through the intermediate use of heat; this results in low efficiencies and large amounts of gaseous pollutants.
 The electrical energy in the coil of the EMP system is translated to potential and kinetic energy through direct energy conversion.
 This results in the system having the same high efficiencies as other electrical machines while excluding the ejection of any substance into the environment.

 The current thrust-to mass ratios of these systems are relatively low.
 Nevertheless, since they do not require reaction mass, the vehicle mass is constant.
 Also, the thrust can be continuous with relatively low electric consumption.
 The biggest limitation would be mainly the electrical conductance of materials to produce the necessary values of the current in the propulsion system.

 Ships and Submarines

 EMP and its applications for seagoing ships and submarines have been investigated since at least 1958 when Warren Rice filed a patent describing the technology.
 The technology described by Rice considered charging the hull of the vessel itself.
 The design was later refined by allowing the water to flow through thrusters as described in a later patent by James Meng.
 The arrangement consists of a water channel open at both ends extending longitudinally through or attached to the ship, a means for producing magnetic field throughout the water channel, electrodes at each side of the channel and source of power to send direct current through the channel at right angles to magnetic flux in accordance with Lorentz force.

 Elevators

-Cable-free elevators using EMP, capable of moving both vertically and horizontally, have been developed by German engineering firm Thyssen Krupp for use in high rise, high density buildings.
+Cable-free elevators using EMP, capable of moving both vertically and horizontally, have been developed by German engineering firm Thyssen Krupp for use in skyscrapers.